holium/tome-db/DESIGN.md

 `read`: can view everything in the store, log, feed, etc.

-`create`: can add to the store, log, feed.
+`write`: can add to the store, log, feed.
 Edit or delete _your own_ values, if supported.

-`overwrite`: can add, edit, or delete anything as supported.
+`admin`: can add, edit, or delete anything as supported.

 ### Permission levels: